nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README.md

 The RT1060 all-cluster application provides a working demonstration of the RT1060 board integration, built using the Project CHIP codebase and the NXP RT1060 SDK.
-The example supports basic ZCL commands.
+The example supports basic ZCL commands and acts as a thermostat device-type.

 The example supports: